Nathan85001/LabVIEW-Computer-Vision-Course/README.md

 Welcome to the LabVIEW Computer Vision Course repository!
 This repository contains all the resources and materials for the course, including slides, examples, and a final project.

-Note: Powerpoint shows are preferred, because there are animations help for understanding.
+Notes:  1) Powerpoint shows are preferred, because there are animations help for understanding.
+        2) This course examples use LabVIEW Q3, but you can find LabVIEW 20.0 version in the second branch.

 ## Table of Contents